Wei-1/Wei-1.github.io/README.md

 <br/>
 I joined a startup for 5 years, developed a software system and lead a team to sell it to 5 mobile operators in 3 countries.
 <br/>
-I then joined a large healthcare IT company in the U.S. for a year and built a healthcare datalake.
+I then joined a large healthcare IT company in the U.S. for a year and built a healthcare data-lake.
 <br/>
 Currently, I am a Data Scientist in Amazon Web Services, building AI/ML applications for our customers.
 <br/>